react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

 Indeed, I can see the same single square.
 I'm now going to add a whole bunch of them!
 But I don't know where to start.
 What do I put in `render`?
-Some kind of `for` loop?
+Some kind of a `for` loop?
 A `map` over some array?

 To be honest, I don't want to think about it now.
 I already know how to render a single square with or without a knight.
 I also know the knight's position thanks to the `knightPosition` prop.
 This means I can write the `renderSquare` method and not worry about rendering the whole board just yet.